brandstrat-sas/omldeploytool/systemd/README.md

       omni_ip_lan: 10.10.10.4
       ansible_ssh_port: 22
 ```

+The parameter ansible_host refers to the IP or FQDN used to establish an SSH connection.
+The omni_ip_lan parameter refers to the private IP (LAN) that will be used when opening certain ports for components and when they connect with each other.

 The infra_env variable can be initialized as "lan" or "cloud", depending on whether the OMniLeads instance will be accessible via WAN access (IPADDR or FQDN) or via LAN access (IP or FQDN).